Relintai/pandemonium_engine/platform/frt/doc/Utgard.md

 In theory, you could start from a server image and compile a couple of libraries to go along with the proprietary blob, but you are basically on your own.
-FRT includes a fbdev video module, but it is more of starting point / proof of concept than an useable module.
+FRT includes a fbdev video module, but it is more of starting point / proof of concept than an usable module.
 It works but it flickers badly, and I no longer maintain it.
 Anyway, if you have one of these boards, and you are up for a challenge, patches are welcome.